sievericcardo/greenhouse_dt_project/how-to-run.md

 # Brief descriptions

-## Brief Data-collector DEMO program functioning
+## Brief Data collector DEMO program functioning

 The demo program will create a bucket named `demo` and will populate it with: